thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 The following are the key responsibilities of the company student leadership team throughout the
 trimester:

-1. Company presentation in the first junior lecture – Introduce the company, its projects, and required skill sets for potential junior students a.
-Student leads must prepare and organise a PowerPoint presentation representing each of their projects during Week 0
+1. Company presentation in the first junior lecture – Introduce the company, its projects, and required skill sets for potential junior students
+   - Student leads must prepare and organise a PowerPoint presentation representing each of their projects during Week 0

-2. Host first company-wide meeting and onboard students – Provide a more specific overview of company and project goals, meeting schedules, and expectations for the trimester a.
-Team building sessions may also be organised to build rapport across teams
+2. Host first company-wide meeting and onboard students – Provide a more specific overview of company and project goals, meeting schedules, and expectations for the trimester
+   - Team building sessions may also be organised to build rapport across teams

-3. Weekly company leadership team meeting – Report on project progress and concerns to company stakeholders a.
-Date and time to be decided by members in the first week according to availability
+3. Weekly company leadership team meeting – Report on project progress and concerns to company stakeholders
+   - Date and time to be decided by members in the first week according to availability

-4. Complete company tasks: progress, handover, and showcase reports and videos a.
-These reports must be submitted by 1 senior and 1 junior on behalf of the company and appropriate communications must be made on Teams
+4. Complete company tasks: progress, handover, and showcase reports and videos
+   - These reports must be submitted by 1 senior and 1 junior on behalf of the company and appropriate communications must be made on Teams

 All past company reports, showcase videos, and relevant assets can be found here:
 [Company Documents & Videos]() (//to do) &